Elderjs/docs/elderguide.com/elderjs.md

 **USER HOOKS:**

-Hooks can be defined in 2 places in your project.
+We recommend you define all of your hooks in your `./src/hooks.js` file.

+It is also recommended that you organize them to be sequential with hook execution as show above.

-1. In your `./src/hooks.js` file. - _We recommend organizing all hooks in this file._ You can limit a function to run on a specific route by looking at `request.route === 'routeName'`.
+If you need to limit a function to only run on a specific route, you can do so by using `request.route === 'routeName'`.

-1. Within a plugin.
+> Note: If you're finding your `./src/hooks.js` is becoming too big, resist the urge as long as possible to split it into sub files.
+We've found that even with 20+ hooks, as long as they are organized sequential to match hook execution, things stay maintainable.

 **SYSTEM HOOKS:**